datajerk/apple3rtr/README.md

 $ ./boot -a -r vsd vsd
 ADTPro Server version 2.0.3

-Running... mess64 apple3 -skip_gameinfo -volume -24 -sl1 cffa2 -hard apple3.hd -sl2 thclock -sl3 applicard -ramsize 512k -resolution 768x576 -effect Scanlines75x3 -flop1 bosbootvsd.dsk -rs232 null_modem -bitb socket.127.0.0.1:1977
+Running... ./mame64 apple3 -skip_gameinfo -volume -24 -sl1 cffa2 -hard1 apple3.hd -bios original -sl2 thclock -sl3 applicard -ramsize 512k -resolution 768x576 -effect Scanlines75x3 -window -flop1 bosbootvsd.dsk -rs232 null_modem -bitb socket.127.0.0.1:1977
 ```
-This command will launch ADTPro and connect MESS to it for VSDRIVE support from BOS.
-MESS will also be configured for 115K BPS serial speeds.
-After exiting MESS, ADTPro will be shutdown.
+This command will launch ADTPro and connect MAME to it for VSDRIVE support from BOS.
+MAME will also be configured for 115K BPS serial speeds.
+After exiting MAME, ADTPro will be shut down.

 > You must have `Virtual.po` and `Virtual2.po` prepared first.
 If not setup, then ADTPro will create two blank 800K disk images.

-The rest of the options should be fairly strait forward.
+The rest of the options should be fairly straightforward.

 * `-s`, `-m`, `-l` are essentially *small*, *medium*, *large* display sizes (see the `boot` help output for the exact sizes).
 The default is *medium*.